tawalabora/server-setup/README.md

 ## 📋 Requirements

 - Fresh Ubuntu server (tested on Ubuntu 24.04)
-- Root or sudo access (for global setup)
+- Root or sudo access (for system setup)
 - Internet connection

 ---

 ## 🌍 Global Setup _(sudo required)_

-Automated global setup script for a remote Linux (Ubuntu) server.
+Automated system setup script for a remote Linux (Ubuntu) server.

 ### ✨ What Global Setup Does